Trading System Development and Research Notes (1)

 profit: -165.18000000000006, 120 trade

-If necessary, I can output it in JSON or CSV format.
+If further processing becomes necessary, I can also make it output in JSON or CSV format.

-However, this assumes that the spread is 0.02% and that there are no individual trade characteristics.
-It's possible that reversing the trade would be good under certain conditions, so this idea has some value.
+However, this assumes that the spread is 0.02% and that individual trades have no specific characteristics.
+It's entirely possible that making opposite trades could be good under certain conditions, so it's worth revisiting this idea from time to time.

-Conclusion 1: The current trading direction is overall correct, so I'll keep it as it is for now.
+Conclusion 1: The current trading direction is correct overall, so I'll continue running it as is for now.

-Looking at the history, there are trades like this:
+Looking at the history, trades like the following can be seen:

 2018-12-01 21:17:04, 0:00:01s, prof: -4.5600000000000005, start: SELL, diff: 228.0, amount: 0.02,0.02